oroinc/platform/src/Oro/Bundle/SegmentBundle/README.md

 }
 ```

-`$query` vatiable will contain instance of *\Doctrine\ORM\Query* after that it could be added in where statement of any doctrine query in following way:
+`$query` variable will contain instance of *\Doctrine\ORM\Query* after that it could be added in where statement of any doctrine query in following way:

 ```php
 /** @var EntityManger $em */